Ear, Nose and Throat (Otolaryngology)

-Children's National's divisions of Otolaryngology (Ear, Nose, and Throat) and Hearing and Speech coordinate a monthly Voice Program for evaluation and management of pediatric voice disorders, whether it's a raspy voice that needs a little rest, or a more complex condition that requires advanced care from our specialists.
+The Division of Otolaryngology (Ear, Nose, and Throat) and Division of Hearing and Speech coordinate the monthly Voice Program for evaluation and management of voice disorders in children.
+If your child has tension or swelling of the voice box, they may have a more complex condition that requires advanced care from our specialists in the Voice Program.

 How the Voice Program Helps

-Pediatric otolaryngologists and speech pathologists staff the Voice Program and treat a wide variety of functional and structural voice conditions.
+In the Voice Program our pediatric otolaryngologists and speech pathologists treat a wide variety of functional and structural voice conditions.
 The strength of the program is the close coordination between ENT and speech pathology, which allows children to receive a full evaluation and treatment recommendation during one office visit.

 Conditions commonly treated in the Voice Program include: